harttraveller/harttraveller.github.io/pages/posts/do-reasoning-models-reason.md

 categories: [llm, reasoning, ai, experiment]
 ---

 No. At least not yet.
-This article includes a quantitative experiment to test this assertion, and a (conceptual) model that attempts to explain why (language) models that are trained to mimic what reasoning looks like outperform models that are not. *I've done my best to make this article as concise and approachable as possible - assuming no prior background in machine learning.
+This article includes a quantitative experiment to test this assertion, and a (conceptual) model that attempts to explain why (language) models that are trained to mimic what reasoning looks still like outperform models that are not (even if they aren't actually reasoning). *I've done my best to make this article as concise and approachable as possible - assuming no prior background in machine learning.
 More details and links can be found in footnotes for the curious.*

 <!-- more -->